projectfluent/python-fluent/README.md

 Installation
 ------------

-python-fluent consists of two namepsace packages:
+python-fluent consists of two packages:

 * `fluent.syntax` - includes AST classes and parser.
 Most end users will not need this directly.
 Documentation coming soon!